metamn/react/content/blog/ontology-taxonomy-choreography/index.md

 1. Reduce, limit the complexity of the problem.
 2. Organize the information about the problem into data.
-3. Define data entities, properties of entities, and the relations between.
+3. Define data entities, the properties of entities, and the relations between.
 4. Organize entities into hierarchies, maps and views.
 5. Design the sequences of movement between the elements above.